crossxjonathan/hirejob-mobile/README.md

 ✨ Delete skill : Feature to delete irrelevant or unused skills

-✨Upload & update profile image : Users can upload and update their profile picture to strengthen personal branding
+✨Upload & update profile image : Users can upload and update directly by Camera or File manager of their profile picture to strengthen personal branding

 ✨ Post personal data : Users can post their complete personal data for recruiters to see